-IF THE HYDRAULIC FLUID LEVEL IS LOW DURING OPERATION, THE SEMI-TRAILER MAY NOT OPERATE COR-RECTLY, RESULTING IN DAMAGE TO THE SEMITRAILER.
+IF THE HYDRAULIC FLUID LEVEL IS LOW DURING OPERATION, THE SEMITRAILER MAY NOT OPERATE CORRECTLY, RESULTING IN DAMAGE TO THE SEMITRAILER.

-- 3-18.2 The ENGINE IGNITION SWITCH is located on the engine control panel on the driver's side of the semitrailer.
+3-18.2 The ENGINE IGNITION SWITCH is located below the hydraulic controls, and ahead of them on the driver's side of the semitrailer.
 Use the key to start and stop the Hydraulic Power Supply Engine.
-(See Figure 3-11).
-This switch has three positions: - OFF In this position, the power package engine does not run.
-The key can only be inserted or removed from this position. - RUN In this position, the engine runs without activating the starter. - START In this position, the starter cranks the power package engine, to start it.
+(See Figure 3-10).
+This switch has three positions:

+OFF In this position, the power package engine does not run.
+The key can only be inserted or removed from this position.

+RUN In this position, the engine runs with-

+out activating the starter.

+START In this position, the starter cranks the

+power package engine, to start it.
 After the engine is started, release the key to the RUN position.